ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Stem area index (*S*) is equal to 0.1\ *L* for temperate and tropical corn, sugarcane, switchgrass, and miscanthus and 0.2\ *L* for other crops, as in AgroIBIS.
 All live
-C and N pools go to 0 after crop harvest, but the *S* is kept at 0.25 to simulate a post-harvest “stubble” on the ground.
+C and N pools go to 0 after crop harvest, but the *S* is kept at 0.25 to simulate a post-harvest "stubble" on the ground.

 Crop heights at the top and bottom of the canopy, :math:`{z}_{top}` and :math:`{z}_{bot}` (m), come from the AgroIBIS formulation: